hTobi02/f1tv-rtmp/README.md

-LANGUAGE|in which language do you prefer watching F1|fx LIVE|do you want to only see live events|true RECORD|do you want to record <br>*(**IMPORTANT**: This disables the rtmp stream)*|false
+LANGUAGE|in which language do you prefer watching F1|fx LIVE|do you want to only see live events|true RECORD|do you want to record <br>*(**IMPORTANT**: This disables the rtmp stream)*|false OUTPUT|where do you want to output the stream|rtmp://mycoolvideoserver/live/f1tv

 <br>